-- 13. The FSA Handbook of rules and guidance contains high level standards that apply, with some exceptions, to all FSA-regulated firms, (for example, the FSA Principles for Businesses, COND and SYSC) and to all approved persons (for example, the Statements of Principle and Code of Practice for Approved Persons).
+and SYSC) and to all approved persons (for example, the Statements of Principle and Code of Practice for Approved Persons).
 SYSC sets out particular rules relating to senior management responsibilities, and for systems and controls processes.
-Some of these rules focus on the management and control of risk29, and specifically require appropriate systems and controls over the management of money laundering risk30. - 14.
-In addition to prosecution powers under the Regulations, the FSA has a wide range of enforcement powers against authorised persons and approved persons for breaches of its Rules.
+Some of these rules focus on the management and control of risk33, and specifically require appropriate systems and controls over the management of money laundering risk34.

+22. In addition to prosecution powers under the Regulations, the FSA has a wide range of enforcement powers against authorised persons and approved persons for breaches of its Rules.

-29 SYSC 3.2.6 R
+33 SYSC 6.1.1 R

-30 SYSC 3.2.6G G
+34 SYSC 6.3.7 G